MicrosoftDocs/customer-insights/ci-docs/audience-insights/byo-key-vault.md

 ## Recommendations

 * Use a separate or dedicated Key Vault which is having only the secrets required for Audience Insights.
-Please read more here why [separate Key Vaults are recommended](https://docs.microsoft.com/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults).
+Read more about why [separate Key Vaults are recommended](https://docs.microsoft.com/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults).

 * Follow the [Best practices to use Key Vault](https://docs.microsoft.com/azure/key-vault/general/best-practices#turn-on-logging) in regards of Control Access, Backup, Audit and Recovery options